ragenetresearch/democratizing-eye-tracking-rage-net/README.md

 [Place for a bibtex-format paper citation]

 ## <a name="a-installation"> Installation
-Due to their size, the trained model and the dataset of participants collected to evaluate the impact of factors of the environment (Experiment 3 in the paper) are available on Google Drive.
-To assure compatibility, third party resources ShapePredictors and OpenCvDNN in their utilized versions are also backed up on drive.
-After checkout of this repository, to prepare the environment and install all requirements in the expected directories, follow the [prerequisites guide](./Docs/Prerequisites.md).
+Due to their size, the trained model and the dataset of participants collected to evaluate the impact of factors of the environment (Experiment 3 in the paper) are [shared via Google Drive](https://drive.google.com/drive/folders/1RHs7xGCD-k13N2YD2P0-54d0tmD7_XKy?usp=share_link).
+To assure compatibility and replicability, models for face detection and estimation of 2D facial landmarks from the utilized OpenCV and dlib libraries respectively, are also backed up on drive.
+After ckecking out this repository, to prepare the environment, neccessary drivers and to install all requirements in the expected directories, follow the [prerequisites guide](./Docs/Prerequisites.md).

+The drive directory contains:
-* `rn_w_attention__tf_model` is the model trained on the MPIIFaceGaze dataset
+* `rn_w_attention__tf_model` - RAGE-net model trained on the MPIIFaceGaze dataset
-* `Study_2.zip` contains the complete dataset from Experiment 3 (webcam images of 30 participants gazing at fixed points under 6 varied environmental conditions)
+* `Study_2.zip` - complete dataset from Experiment 3 (webcam images of 30 participants gazing at fixed points under 6 varied environmental conditions)
-* `OpenCvDNN`
+* `OpenCvDNN` - OpenCV Caffe model used for face detection
-* `ShapePredictors`
+* `ShapePredictors` - [dlib](http://dlib.net/) shape predictor model used for estimation of 2D facial landmarks

+Repository structure:
+* Dataset - data obtain from the experiment (see instructions above for how to import from Google Drive)
+* Docs - supporting documents (see instructions above for how to import from Google Drive)
+* Models - prediction models and their source code
+* Notebooks - Jupyter source code for prediction, hypothesis testing and generation of visualizations
+* Shape predictors - dlib model for face detection (see instructions above for how to import from Google Drive)
+* Utils - helper script files

 ## <a name="a-data-normalization"> Data normalization
 The proposed network entails an input data normalization pipeline, where raw input images from the webcam are preprocessed to be transformed into a form expected by the network.
-See Jupyter notebook [Preprocess](./Notebooks/Study2/Preprocess.ipynb) to replicate the preprocessing.
+See Jupyter notebook [Preprocess](./Notebooks/Study2/Preprocess.ipynb) to replicate the normalization.

 ## <a name="a-gaze-estimation"> Gaze estimation
 TBA